apache/beam/learning/prompts/documentation-lookup-nolinks/49_container_environments.md

 docker push "${IMAGE_NAME}:${TAG}"
 ```

-4. Verify that the images you built were created by running docker images.
+4. Verify that the image you built was created by running `docker images`.

-For more details and troubleshooting information, refer to the [Container Environments](https://beam.apache.org/documentation/runtime/environments/) section in the Apache Beam documentation.
+For more details and troubleshooting information, refer to the Container Environments section in the Apache Beam documentation.